Opinion | Biden’s ambitious plan to push back against techno-autocracies

 The “techno-democracies” concept was first articulated in detail in a November article in Foreign Affairs by Cohen and Richard Fontaine, a former aide to Sen. John McCain (R-Ariz.) and head of the Center for a New American Security.
 Their article proposed that the initial group, which they dubbed the “T-12,” should include a dozen technologically advanced democracies: Australia, Britain, Canada, Finland, France, Germany, India, Israel, Japan, South Korea and Sweden, along with the United States.

 The Chinese hear footsteps.
-A paper circulated this month by a Chinese think tank is titled: “Competition Without Catastrophe: A New China-U.S. Cybersecurity Agenda.”
+A paper circulated this month by a Chinese think tank is titled “Competition Without Catastrophe: A New China-U.S. Cybersecurity Agenda.”
 It calls for dialogue and new cooperative measures.
 Biden administration officials see it as part of a charm offensive by Chinese officials who are worried about the new administration’s plans.

 The techno-democracies alliance is a big idea that simultaneously tackles what arguably are the two biggest problems for the United States and its allies: eroding economic growth at home that fuels populist anger, and a growing challenge abroad from China.